 Microvascular tissue is in most human tissues and can be thought of as the foundation of all tissue.
 Its primary function within the body is to supply nutrients and regulate blood flow.

-It is composed of small blood vessels (capillaries, arterioles, and venules), extracellular matrix proteins and inherent cells.7,8 The extracellular matrix provides scaffold support and serves as a reservoir and modulator for growth factors that enhance healing by promoting blood vessel formation, regulating immune cell reactions, modulating inflammation, and providing the foundation for tissue repair.9,10
+It is composed of small blood vessels (capillaries, arterioles, and venules), extracellular matrix proteins and inherent biological factors that improve microcirculatory blood flow.7,8 The extracellular matrix provides scaffold support and serves as a reservoir and modulator for growth factors that enhance healing by promoting blood vessel formation, regulating immune cell reactions, modulating inflammation, and providing the foundation for tissue repair.9,10

 Nonhealing diabetic foot ulcers (DFUs) are stalled wounds with compromised repair capabilities.
 Less than one quarter of these ulcers will heal with standard wound care after 12 weeks.1